rbisdorff/Digraph3/docSphinx/tutorial.rst

 On the *Costs* criterion, 9.5% of the performance differences are considered insignificant and 14.3% below the preference discrimination threshold (lines 6-7).
 On the qualitative *Comfort* criterion, we observe again 9.5% of insignificant performance differences (line 11).
 Due to the imprecision in the subjective grading, we notice here 28.6% of performance differences below the preference discrimination threshold (Line 12).
 Furthermore, 100.0 - 90.5 = 9.5% of the performance differences are judged *considerably large* (Line 13); 80% and more of satisfaction differences triggering in fact a veto situation.
 Same information is available for all the other criteria.

-A colorful comparison of all the performances is shown by the **heatmap** statistics, illustrating the respective quantile class of each performance.
+A colorful comparison of all the performances is shown on :numref:`officeChoiceHeatmap` by the **heatmap** statistics, illustrating the respective quantile class of each performance.
 As the set of potential alternatives is tiny, we choose here a classification into performance quintiles.

-   >>> t.showHTMLPerformanceHeatmap(colorLevels=5)
+   >>> t.showHTMLPerformanceHeatmap(colorLevels=5,rankingRule=None)

 .. figure:: officeChoiceHeatmap.png
+   :name: officeChoiceHeatmap
    :width: 500 px
    :align: center

-   heatmap of the office choice performance tableau
+   Unranked heatmap of the office choice performance tableau

-Site *A* shows extreme and contradictory performances: highest *Costs* and no *Working Comfort* on one hand, and total satisfaction with respect to *Standing*, *Proximity* and *Parking facilities* on the other hand.
-Similar, but opposite, situation is given for site *C*: unsatisfactory *Working Space*, no *Standing* and no *Working Comfort* on the one hand, and lowest *Costs*, best *Proximity* and *Parking facilities* on the other hand.
-Contrary to these contradictory alternatives, we observe two appealing compromise decision alternatives: sites *D* and *G*.
-Finally, site *F* is clearly the less satisfactory alternative of all.
+Site *Ave* shows extreme and contradictory performances: highest *Costs* and no *Working Comfort* on one hand, and total satisfaction with respect to *Standing*, *Proximity* and *Parking facilities* on the other hand.
+Similar, but opposite, situation is given for site *Ces*: unsatisfactory *Working Space*, no *Standing* and no *Working Comfort* on the one hand, and lowest *Costs*, best *Proximity* and *Parking facilities* on the other hand.
+Contrary to these contradictory alternatives, we observe two appealing compromise decision alternatives: sites *Dom* and *Gar*.
+Finally, site *Fen* is clearly the less satisfactory alternative of all.

 Outranking digraph
 ..................